SPHewitt/OpenFPCI/README.md

 ./openfpci.sh -f "/path/to/foam-extend.x.x" -p "/path/to/parafem-code/parafem"
 ```

 The software has been tested with Foam-Extend-4.0 and ParaFEM.5.0.3 on a linux desktop running Ubuntu 16.04.
-The code has further been proted to The Computational Shared Facility at Manchester, the SGI system in Leeds (Polaris), The XC30 Cray system in Ediburugh (Archer) and the Tianhe2 Machine in Guangzhou China.
+The code has further been tested to The Computational Shared Facility at Manchester, the SGI system in Leeds (Polaris), The XC30 Cray system in Ediburugh (Archer) and the Tianhe2 Machine in Guangzhou China.

 The modules used on each of the systens is summarised below: